moka-rs/moka-cht/README.md

 ## Credits

-moka-cht is forked from [cht v0.4.1][cht-v041], which was authored by Gregory Meyer. cht v0.4.1 is licensed under the MIT license.
+moka-cht is a fork of [cht v0.4.1][cht-v041], which is authored by Gregory Meyer. cht v0.4.1 is licensed under the MIT license.

 [cht-v041]: https://github.com/Gregory-Meyer/cht/tree/v0.4.1